Proton pack: As props in the real world

-The GB1 Hero proton packs were fiberglass shells mounted on aluminum motherboards with LC-1 ALICE Frames and straps.
-These packs had many aluminum parts on them, including: aluminum Ion Arm and cap, booster tube, injector tubes, HGA, vacuum line, PPD, Beamline and filler tube, as well as the N-Filter.
-The wands for these packs were also fully aluminum, minus the resin grips.
-All these external parts were pop riveted to the shell, which was then, in turn, mounted to the motherboard via L-Brackets and bolts at the four corners of the pack.

-The GB1 stunt packs were packs that were cast in foam to be worn during physical stunts performed in the film.
-Many of the attached pieces of the hero packs are cast on to these packs in foam.
-These packs also featured static lights and were attached to plywood motherboards with different straps compared to the GB1 heroes.
-Other than the bumper, wand and hosing/ribbon cable, everything was cast into the foam shell of the pack.
+The proton packs used in stunt scenes were lightweight foam rubber versions made from the same mould that lacked the electronics of the hero props.

-Some packs from Ghostbusters were used in the follow-up Ghostbusters II; these packs were slightly redressed with a black crank knob and thinner ribbon cable.
-The angle of the gun, or "wand" mount was changed to pitch forward slightly, in order to make the prop easier for the actor to use.
-In addition to these redressed props, one of the originals was hastily cast as a buck to produce basic lightweight "midgrade" props (as a solution to complaints by the actors about the weight of the original prop).
-These midgrade pieces featured many details cast in as part of the mould, instead of separate fittings.
+Some packs from Ghostbusters were used in the follow-up Ghostbusters II.
+These packs were slightly redressed, and the angle of the gun, or "wand" mount was changed to pitch forward slightly, in order to make the prop easier for the actor to use.
+In addition to these redressed props, one of the originals was used to make a new mold to produce lighter-weight "mid-grade" props as a solution to complaints by the actors about the weight of the original prop.
+These mid-grade pieces featured many details cast in as part of the mold, instead of separate fittings.
 The electronics and mechanisms were also cut down greatly, reducing the total weight.
-The original GB1 props would appear in close-ups, the midgrade in all other scenes, and new rubber "stunt" packs were made for whenever the actor needed to take a fall.
+The original GB1 props would appear in close-ups, the mid-grade in other scenes, and new rubber "stunt" packs were made for whenever the actor needed to take a fall.